-- Using the remote control

-1. Press $\odot$ on the remote control to display the Zoom bar.
-2. Press $\blacktriangle$ repeatedly to magnify the picture to a desired size.
-3. To navigate the picture, press Enter to switch to the paning mode and press the directional arrows ( $\blacktriangleleft$ , $\blacktriangleright$ , $\blacktriangledown$ , $\blacktriangleright$ ) to navigate the picture.
-4. To reduce size of the picture, press Enter to switch back to the zoom in/out functionality, and press $\blacktriangledown$ repeatedly until it is restored to the original size.
+- Using the remote control - Press remote control ( and ) for screen zoom in or zoom out - Using the OSD menu 1.
+Open the OSD menu and go to the DISPLAY > Zoom menu.
+2. Press Enter.
+The Zoom bar is displayed.
+3. To navigate the picture, press Enter to switch to the paning mode and press the directional arrows (, , , ) to navigate the picture.
+4. To reduce size of the picture, press Enter to switch back to the zoom in/out functionality, and press repeatedly until it is restored to the original size.
 You can also press Auto Sync on the remote control to restore the picture to its original size.